mweibel/mste-testat/README.md

 mste-testat
 ===========

-Miniproject for passing Microsoft Technologies - A car reservation system
+Miniproject for passing the module Microsoft Technologies @ HSR - A car reservation system

+Not intended for production use.